“Spirituality and depression are one journey” – Dr. Lisa Miller - Keith Wommack - Nationally Syndicated Columnist on Health, Thought and Spirituality

 Again, Miller told attendees that an adolescent’s spirituality emerges first with a close relationship.
 These relationships may be formed with another person, with nature, or directly with their Deity.

-I have always felt that children yearn for a close relationship with the divine.
+Children yearn for a close relationship with the divine.
 They do so because they are, first and foremost, spiritual beings.
 And the divine source of love reveals itself to each child in ways that the child can feel and understand.

 Dr. Miller provided several case-study writings by adolescents.